Randl/skypeopensource2/README.md

 Then try to remove **a_cred.txt** file, close program and **run again**.
 Its some bug with bugged credentials.
 Which happens from time to time.

-## Updated 2016-09-05 15:00

-* Contact list function working again

-Just check my program today.
-All functions working well, for now.

-I guess, they decide to enable contact-list event servers for users.
-Good decision.

-## Updated 2016-09-05 01:00

-* Load contact list function stop working

-Microsoft-Skype do something very weird with contact-list event servers.
-Like disable it for all users.
-I try to login using latests 7.27.66.101 skype version for windows with empty profile and dont get back my contact list at all.
-Hm...
-But, anyway, its okay.
-This is format for contact list file (contacts.txt) used in my app, just put it in same dir and add yours skypeusers manually:

-u/skypeuser1

-u/skypeuser2

-u/skypeuser3

-u/skypeuser4

-u/skypeuser5

-And so one.

 ## Issue Statements (added 2016-09-04)
 The README should clearly state: